About Your Ventriculoperitoneal (VP) Shunt Surgery at MSK Kids

 Share

-Time to Read: About 24 minutes
+Time to Read: About 37 minutes

-Read through this guide at least once before your surgery and use it as a reference in the days leading up to your surgery.
-Bring this guide with you every time you come to Memorial Sloan Kettering (MSK), including the day of your surgery.
-You and your healthcare team will refer to it throughout your care.
+Use this guide as a source of information in the days leading up to your surgery.
+Bring it with you on the day of your surgery.
+You and your care team will use it as you learn more about your recovery.

-A VP shunt is used to drain extra cerebrospinal fluid (CSF) from your brain.
+A VP shunt is a device used to drain extra cerebrospinal fluid (CSF) from your brain.
 CSF is the fluid that surrounds your brain and spinal cord.
 It’s made in the ventricles (hollow spaces) inside your brain.

 Figure 1.
 Brain with and without hydrocephalus